In February 2012, my son Henry was born.

 But that’s just the physical equipment setup.
 The more important piece of the productivity puzzle is what I do to keep my mind running at its peak all day long.

-Upgrade #2: Don’t care about fashion
+Productivity Hack #2: Don’t care about fashion

 I’d rather use my brainpower on my work rather than worrying if I look good.
 So I wear the same thing every day.